paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 ### Software Applications<a name="software"></a>

+The current proposal recommends building solutions using [Arbitrum](https://arbitrum.io/).

-The solution approach requires a blockchain implementation supporting the following general features:
+In general, the solution approach requires a blockchain implementation supporting the following features:

 - Smart contracts
 - Tokens